AIPI510/aipi510-fall24/README.md

 * Video is well organized and clear
 * Video documents topic and code effectively

-### TMDB Movie Data Exploration and Visualization
+### TMDB Movie Database

-This repository contains a set of Python scripts and functions designed to interact with The Movie Database (TMDB) API, perform data analysis, and visualize movie data.
-The primary focus is on fetching movie details, displaying movie posters, generating word clouds of movie titles etc.
+This repository contains a set of Python scripts and functions designed to interact with The Movie Database (TMDB) API.

-### Contents
+### Functionality

+## TMDBAPIClient

-* TMDB API Client: A class for interacting with the TMDB API.
+The TMDBAPIClient class provides methods to interact with the TMDB API.

-  get_top_rated_movies(page=1): Fetches the top-rated movies.<br>
+## *  get_top_rated_movies(page=1): Fetches a list of top-rated movies.
+Returns movie details including ID, title, release date, popularity, vote average, and genre IDs.<br><br>

-  get_movie_details(movie_id): Retrieves detailed information about a specific movie.<br>
+get_movie_details(movie_id): Retrieves detailed information about a specific movie by its ID.
+Returns data including ID, title, language, overview, popularity, release date, revenue, runtime, status, vote average, and vote count.<br><br>

-  search_movies(query, page=1): Searches for movies based on a keyword.<br>
+search_movies(query, page=1): Searches for movies based on a query.
+Returns a list of movies with details such as ID, title, overview, release date, popularity, vote average, vote count, original language, and genre IDs.<br><br>

-  get_movies_by_genre(genre_id, page=1): Fetches movies based on their genre.<br>
+get_movies_by_genre(genre_id, page=1): Fetches movies by a specific genre ID.
+Returns a list of movies including ID, title, release date, popularity, vote average, and genre IDs.<br><br>

-  get_movie_poster(poster_path, save_path=None): Fetches and optionally saves a movie poster.<br>
+get_movie_poster(poster_path, save_path=None): Retrieves and displays or saves a movie poster image based on its path.

 * Exploratory Data Analysis (EDA): Preliminary analysis of the movie data to gain insights.